FAQ

 For Pacific registration purposes, swimmers swimming in high school competition do not need to change their registration status with the PC Registration Chairman; however, they must enter any USA-S competiton as "unattached" during the high school season.
 If a swimmer enters a meet as attached to their club during the high school season, s/he must change his or her affiliation to unattached with the clerk of the course at the meet.

-If you plan to change your club affiliation during this period, you can use the high school as a part of your 120 day unattached period.
+If you plan to change your club affiliation during this period, you can use the high school season as a part of your 120-day unattached period.

 • 14.
 What should I do if I'm planning to compete outside of the US?
 What should our club do if foreign athletes are going to train with us or enter our meet?